 It’s essential that your research community knows you and your work.
 Networking and showcasing oneself has always been important to success in research.
 It’s natural that researchers tend to think first of the people they know personally — or at least virtually — when they are looking for a collaborator, their next hire or even considering which papers to cite.
 A strong network is also valuable when it comes to getting access to external collaborators and specialized equipment as well as support grant applications.

-- Mendeley Showcase – Creating your research profile and include a curated list of your publications and affiliations allows you to easily promote your work to one of the world's largest scientific communities.
+- Mendeley Showcase – Creating your research profile and including a curated list of your publications and affiliations allows you to easily promote your work to one of the world's largest scientific communities.

 - Scopus Author Profile – Your Scopus Author Profile (automatically created by Scopus) showcases various indicators including citation count, publication history and h-index.
 These metrics may be used for tenure, funding and other research performance-based evaluations so it is important to ensure your profile reflects your information correctly.
 Search for, update and claim your profile for free.